-and free trade agreements.
+In 2018, President Trump issued a series of Presidential Proclamations entitled Adjusting Imports of Steel into the United States, which override the US tariff commitments under the WTO and free trade agreements.
+In early 2020, President Trump expanded the tariffs to include aluminum and steel derivatives.
 The proclamations imposed a 25 per cent tariff on steel articles imported from all countries, except Argentina, Australia, Brazil, and South Korea, and a 50 per cent tariff on steel articles originating from Turkey.
 Imports from Argentina, Brazil and South Korea are subject to quotas.
-Oil companies rely on steel for their business, including for drilling and pipelines.
-As a result, the US oil and gas industry has expressed concern that the new tariffs will raise costs by millions of dollars and result in layoffs.
+Oil companies rely on steel for their business, including for drilling and pipelines, and as a result the industry has repeatedly expressed concern about increased costs, global supply chain disruption and new barriers to US energy exports.